HorstBaerbel/GBA-image-tools/README.md

 * Image width and height must be a multiple of 8

 The data will be stored so that you can simply memcpy it over to VRAM.

-### Generating sprites for sprite OBJs

-To store images as sprites use the option ```--sprites=W,H```.
-This will cut the image into WxH-sized sprites going horizontally first.
-Those sprites will then be converted to 8x8 tiles.
-Prequisites:

-* Image must be paletted
-* Image width must be a multiple of W and of 8 (for tile-conversion)
-* Image height must be a multiple of H and of 8 (for tile-conversion)
-* It makes sense that W and H are in [8, 16, 32, 64] (allowed GBA sprite sizes), but this isn't enforced

-The data will be stored in ["1D mapping"](http://problemkaputt.de/gbatek.htm#lcdobjvramcharactertilemapping).
-You can simply memcpy it over to VRAM, but don't forget to set the "OBJ Character VRAM Mapping" flag.

 ### Interleaving data